 Pastoral Care in the Pre-Prep

-In Oakwood Pre-Prep, we pride ourselves on the excellent behaviour and respect that is displayed by children and staff.
+We pride ourselves on the excellent behaviour and respect that is displayed by our pupils.
 This is nurtured, guided and modelled in accordance with our Early Years vision that each child should feel happy and secure at school.
-Our staff foster caring relationships with the children in their class but the children also know that they may talk to any Pre-Prep teacher, key person or to the Assistant Head at any time.
-Your child spends many formative years of their life at Oakwood and here, attitudes towards trust, confidence and leadership are shaped.
+Our staff foster caring relationships with pupils and the children also know all staff know them and are willing to support any of their concerns.
+Our pupils benefit not only from strong relationships with their form tutor but also from being a part of the wider Oakwood community where children come into contact with adults in teaching and support roles across the school.
 Children are taught, from an early age, how to become an essential part of the community whilst not losing their individuality and spirit.

 Oakwood prides itself on knowing every child and family in the school, with small classes and attentive key people and teachers.
 Staff consistently promote courteous, kind and thoughtful behaviour, with particular emphasis placed upon encouragement, positive reinforcement and rewards when appropriate.

-Children receive stickers in recognition of good work, positive behaviour, and acts of kindness or helpfulness to others.
-In addition, pupils who consistently try their best in a particular area of school life are invited to write their name in our "Special Book” and are awarded a Star Badge for the week.
+Pupils who consistently try their best in a particular area of school life are awarded a Star Badge for the week.
 These children’s achievements are recognised at their celebration ‘Star Badge Assembly’ and they are invited to take a bow at the weekly whole school assembly.

-From Little Oaks onwards, all children belong to one of our four houses or ‘teams’, each with its own colour and identity.
+From Little Oaks onwards, all children belong to one of our four houses or ‘teams'.
+The house system encourages teamwork among groups of pupils enabling a healthy level of competition.
 Our pupils are always keen to earn house points, and a positive ethos of joining in and trying hard is fostered.
-It is a fantastic spectacle to see pupils from Nursery to Year 6 participating together in house events.
+House events including pupils from Nursery to Year 6 are always some of the best days each term at Oakwood and involve sport, drama, music, national and school celebrations.

 The personal development of Oakwood pupils is at the heart of all we do.
 Above all we aim to develop happy and confident children in a safe and nurturing environment, whilst at the same time having an awareness of the world we live in, both close to home and further afield.
 The focus on the spiritual, moral, social and cultural aspects of education is prioritised to ensure the well being of our pupils and to achieve this aim.